DevExpress-Examples/winforms-dashboard-bind-a-dashboard-to-a-dataset-populated-from-an-xml-file/Readme.md

 * [Form1.cs](./CS/Dashboard_DataLoading_Example/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_DataLoading_Example/Form1.vb))

-# How to Load XML Data from a File at Runtime
+# BI Dashboard for WinForms - How to Load XML Data from a File at Runtime

 This example contains a dashboard bound to an object data source with fake data whose structure is defined by an XML schema.
 The actual data is loaded at runtime from an XML file.